swhid/governance/README.md

 The SWHID Working Group oversees development of the SWHID materials in the [SWHID GitHub org](https://github.com/swhid), including the following:
 * the [SWHID Specification](https://github.com/swhid/specification) itself
-* the various software libraries and tools provided by the SWHID project
+* various software libraries and tools provided by the SWHID project

 ## Governance